 These areas are risks for biofouling on yachts:

-- Internal Water System – Seawater is drawn into yachts for use in internal water systems such as engine cooling, toilet flushing and galley sinks.
+- Internal Water System – Seawater is drawn into yachts in internal water systems such as engine cooling, toilet flushing and galley sinks.
 Port environments can provide the opportunity for marine species to enter internal seawater systems.
-It is recommended that inspection and maintenance be carried out regularly.
+Regular inspection and maintenance is recommended.

-- Underwater hull areas – With prolonged exposure to seawater, areas on the hull pose the greatest risk from biofouling.
-The correct application and maintenance of antifouling paint is highly recommended to prevent build-up of biofouling.
-A regular maintenance program for the antifouling paint system will also reduce inspection time, when arriving in Australia.
+- Underwater hull areas – Prolonged exposure to seawater means the hull poses the greatest risk from biofouling.
+Correct application and regular maintenance of antifouling paint is highly recommended to prevent build-up of biofouling.

 More information